Is B&Q open today? These 126 branches are. Opening times plus Click & Collect and online delivery updates

-B&Q has now reopened a large number of its UK stores three weeks after all of its stores were closed down on Tuesday March 24.
+B&Q has now reopened over 100 of its UK stores three weeks after all of its stores were closed down on Tuesday March 24.
 The full list of those stores is below.

-Apart from those stores listed below, B&Q stores are not open for browsing or shopping today but you can place orders online and have them delivered to your home or collect them from the stores' car parks.
-But note that collection is not available from the stores that are now open for shopping.
+Apart from those stores listed below, all other B&Q stores are not open for browsing or shopping today but you can place B&Q orders online and have them delivered to your home or collect them from the stores' car parks using the Click & Collect service.

-Those other B&Q stores have remained closed to customers for browsing since Monday March 23, when the UK lockdown was announced.
+B&Q stores not listed below have remained closed to customers for browsing since the UK lockdown was announced.
 When the stores closed, B&Q introduced a new contact-free Click & Collect service in its store car parks which ensures customers can collect items in a safe and secure way avoiding any unnecessary contact.

 The new service aims to offer a next day collection service, however B&Q is experiencing extremely high demand at present, and so orders are taking up to a few days to process.